Why I celebrate a Very Merry Minimal Christmas

 Why not Christmas birth stars instead of Easter death crucifixes?

 How simple it would be to replace the crucifixes of death with the Christmas Star of birth.
-This would better reflect the joy and life of Christmas and better convey that Oklahoma City is becoming a more respectful city.
+This would better reflect the joy and life of Christmas.
+Although it would still convey that Oklahoma City is not a very diverse respectful city.

 Santa Claus vs Jesus Christ